Flank/flank/contributing.md

 ## Debugging Flank Commands

 There is a [`Debug.kt`](https://github.com/Flank/flank/blob/master/test_runner/src/test/kotlin/Debug.kt#L8) which is your entry point.
 You can start a debug session here and set breakpoints wherever you need them.
+TIP: while debugging use `gs://...` links to avoid uploading apk/zip files

 Note: The breakpoints will only hit for the actual command being run.
 For example, for `firebase test android run`, the debugger will directly enter [`AndroidRunCommand`](https://github.com/Flank/flank/blob/master/test_runner/src/main/kotlin/ftl/cli/firebase/test/android/AndroidRunCommand.kt).